You may leave me a review on these links:

 Through our first-class diagnostic services, our commitment is to give you all the answers you need and make sure you get expert care as quickly as possible.

-If you’re concerned about vaginal cancer symptoms, we offer specialist vaginal cancer tests and diagnostics within our state-of-the-art centres.
-We also have a dedicated Rapid Access Gynaecology Clinic at our centre in Portsmouth, which often has appointments available within 48 hours.
+If you’re concerned about vaginal cancer symptoms, we offer fast access to specialist vaginal cancer tests and diagnostics at our dedicated rapid access gynaecology clinic in Portsmouth, which often has appointments with a consultant gynaecologist available within 48 hours.
+We also offer a range of gynaecology diagnostics at other state-of-the-art centres in our network.

 You’ll see a top gynaecologist who is an expert in vaginal cancer.
 They’ll assess your symptoms and decide if you need to be referred for diagnostic tests.